Establish Connectivity to Microsoft Power BI

 1. Access Admin > Data Sources

-Select the Type of New Data Source popup opens.
+2. Select the Type of New Data Source

 4. Advanced Configuration

-- Optionally, specify the maximum number of concurrent Threads per Trigger execution to be used in background processing when the system updates elements for this Data Source.
-If you do not specify any value for this setting, batch data collection processing will be single-threaded.
+- Optionally, state the maximum number of concurrent Threads to utilize during data and/or image fetch to be used in background processing when the system updates Reports for this Data Source

 5. Other Settings

-- You can create Elements or Datasets directly from their respective tabs
+- You can create Datasets or Elements directly from the respective tabs

-- Click Permissions to assign the data source to specific Groups or Power Users
+- Click Permissions to assign permissions to Groups or Power Users